HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 4. CBO receives and accepts the referral
 5. CBO completes the evaluation and enrollment, updates the status of the referral to completed, and includes information on what was completed
 6. CP uses the input from the CBO to update the status of the referral and includes information on what was completed
-7. Provider receives the updated status and determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately.
+7. Provider receives the updated status and determines if the goal has been satisfied and/or progress has been made on the goal and updates the goal appropriately

 ##### Considerations